Many-one reductions and the category of multivalued functions: Many-one reductions in a categorical setting

+\begin{definition} A $(\alpha-)$\emph{many-one category extension} (moce) shall be a meet-semilattice enriched totally connected p-category extension with distributive coproducts (up to size $\alpha$). \end{definition}

+With the framework now established, we can proceed to define many-one reductions.
 There are two definitions of many-one reductions commonly found in the literature on search or function problems, which differ in the question whether the post-processing of the oracle answer still has access to the input.
 Forgetting the input leads to a simpler definition, and may make proofs of non-reducibility easier, while retaining it yields the nicer degree structure and allows to formulate stronger and more meaningful separation statements.
 We shall speak of strong many-one reductions if the original input is forgotten, and of many-one reductions otherwise.